TomDillane/bulls_rugby_club/README.md

 + Email integration to auto send mails to players when new fixture entered by "manager".
 + Email integration to auto send mails to team members selected.
 + League table to integrate with results data.
++ Ability for social members to vote for "player of the match", for each game.
++ Ability for volunteers to opt in for jobs in the club.
+This will require implementation of tasks that can be optionally taken, e.g., groundskeeping, etc and dates supplied.

 ## Technologies used